Dear MendMeShop,

 The patellar tendon is responsible for extending the knee with the help of the quadriceps femoris tendon which passes down both sides of the patella and the quadriceps femoris muscle in the upper leg - a process known as the quadriceps mechanism.

 Other conditions which can be a cause of anterior knee pain are commonly confused with patellar tendonitis.
-These conditions include quadriceps tendonitis, synovial plicae, chondromalacia, patello-femoral subluxation and hyper-pressure, fat pad impingement or Hoffa's syndrome, and patello-femoral arthritis.
+These conditions include quadriceps tendonitis, chondromalacia, patello-femoral subluxation and hyper-pressure, fat pad impingement or Hoffa's Syndrome, and patello-femoral arthritis.

 Patella Tendonitis is usually caused by repetitive use of the patellar tendon, but can also be caused by trauma such as a blow to the knee.
-This condition is most common in an athlete who is in involved in "jumping" sports such as basketball, volleyball and jogging.
+This condition is most common in an athlete who is involved in "jumping" sports such as basketball, gymnastics, figure skating, and volleyball.
 Other risk factors include:

 Patellar tendinitis, also called Jumper's Knee, is common among althetes of sports which involve a lot of jumping or repetitive use of the knee joint.